erslee/navigame-admin/SETUP.md

 touch .env.local
 ```

-2. Copy the template from `.env.local.example` or add these variables:
+2. Copy the template from `.env.example` or add these variables:

 ```env
 # Firebase Configuration